Jbeach1/ezra/README.md

 ## Notes
 - Make sure Node.js and npm are installed.
 - You can run both servers simultaneously in separate terminals.

+## Backend notes

+Express is temporary, eventually we need a DB, for now to demo its using files.
+To reset the data call `node resetData.js` to get a clean data set.